yyoshiaki/VIRTUS/README.md

 ## dependencies

-- cwltool `conda install -c bioconda cwltool`
+- cwltool `pip install cwlref-runner`
 - docker (alternatively, you can use udocker when you have no root privileges.
 See [Tips section](https://github.com/yyoshiaki/VIRTUS#tips).)

 ## Install